 One of the best-known and glorious sites of the ancient world, Persepolis, is located in the plain of Marvdasht, about 75 km northwest of Shiraz.
 It was one of the dynastic centers in the Achaemenid era.
 UNESCO has registered this impressive manifestation of Achaemenid architecture as a world tangible cultural heritage in 1979.

 In about 518 BCE, Darius the Great ordered the construction of a palace complex on a platform at the foot of a mountain called Kooh-e Mehr (Mount Mithra).
 Subsequently, the structures were extended by Darius’ Successors, Xerxes and Artaxerxes I. The whole platform covered an area of about 125,000 square m.
-This complex consist of ceremonial palaces, provisional residential palaces, a treasury, and a chain of fortification.
+This complex consists of ceremonial palaces, provisional residential palaces, a treasury, and a chain of fortification.

 Function of Persepolis

 There is a wide-ranging debate on the function of Persepolis.
 Many scholars believe Achaemenids have built it as a ceremonial palace complex mainly for celebrating Nowruz, the Persian New Year festival.
-Others deny any evidence of celebrating Nowruz in Achaemenid period, and therefore, at Persepolis.
-Some scholars, on the other hand, see the site as a manifestation of royal power, or think of it as a political, economic, and administrative center of the empire.
+Others deny any evidence of celebrating Nowruz in the Achaemenid period, and therefore, at Persepolis.
+Some scholars, on the other hand, see the site as a manifestation of royal power or think of it as a political, economic, and administrative center of the empire.

 Achaemenid Architecture at Persepolis

 The palaces and their annexes of the site benefited from such luxury and glory that could raise a sense of respect and humility in every visitor.
 In constructing the palaces, not only the best materials were provided from all over the empire, but also all the ethnic groups living under the empire cooperated by offering their industries and skills as a sign of interest in unity.